chevere/docs/components/Message.md

 # Message

-The Message component provide rich formatting support for console, HTML and plain text.
+The Message component allows to create messages with rich formatting support for console, HTML and plain text.

 [MessageInterface](../reference/Chevere/Interfaces/Message/MessageInterface.md) describe the interface for a component in charge of providing a common message standard for system messages.

-## Creating the Message
+## Creating a Message

-A Message is created by passing a message template.
-In the code below a Message is created with `Hello, %to%!`.
+A Message is created by passing a Message template.
+In the code below a new Message is created with `Hello, %to%!`.

-> 👍🏾 A message template can be any string.

 ```php
 use Chevere\Components\Message\Message;